nf-core/website/markdown/developers/adding_modules.md

       The packages should reflect those added to the multi-package-containers repo `hash.tsv` file

 - If the software is not available on Bioconda a `Dockerfile` MUST be provided within the module directory.
 We will use GitHub Actions to auto-build the containers on the [GitHub Packages registry](https://github.com/features/packages).

+### Publishing results

+Fomerly, results were published using a custom `publishDir` definition, customised using a Groovy Map defined by `params.modules`.
+This has been system has been replaced with using Nextflow's native [`publishDir`](https://www.nextflow.io/docs/latest/process.html#publishdir) defined directly in a pipeline workflow's `modules.config` (see [here](https://github.com/nf-core/rnaseq/blob/f7702d5b76a1351e2e7796a5ed3f59943a139fbf/conf/modules.config#L100-L106) for a simple example)

 ### Test data config file